hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-user-2fa admin

-The function creates a new 2fa token for user.
+This function creates a new 2fa token for user.

 *******************************************************************